nkratzke/EasyMySQL/README.md

 - for demonstrational purposes (throw-away database)
 - in an ad hoc way

-this container might be solve your problem.
+this container might be of interest to you.

 __Warning: You should not use this container for production purposes.__

 ## Prerequisites ##

-You have to install [Docker](http://www.docker.com).
+First, you have to install [Docker](http://www.docker.com).

 If you are using Linux, you are fine.
 Docker installation on Linux is less complicated than for other operating systems.
 Docker is a